What are Map Projections?

 Map Projection Examples

-Through human history, maps have used a wide range of projections.
-Explorers used maps to accurately travel.
-The first known map originated in Greece and showed that the world was perceived to be cylindrical.
+Throughout human history, people have used map projections for a wide range of uses.
+Explorers use Mercator maps for rhumb lines to accurately travel in a constant track direction.
+Actually, the first known map originated in Greece and perceived the world as cylindrical.

 There are thousands of map projections that are in existence today!